alexander-arevalo/alexander-arevalo/README.md

 - 👋 Hi, I’m @zerootwooooo
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning the MERN stack
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---